iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

 We could take our implementation a step further.
-When the <i>App</i> component uses the functions, it receives an object that contains the entire response for the HTTP request:
+When the *App* component uses the functions, it receives an object that contains the entire response for the HTTP request:

 ```js
 noteService